ai-ml-fan/Insight-Data-Fan-Analytics/README.md

 ### Feature 3:
-List the top 10 busiest (or most frequently visited) 60-minute periods
+List the top 10 busiest (or most frequently visited) 60-minute periods Thsi feature makes use of the Python deque as well as Counters and dictionaries.
+The deque is a bi-directional queue.
+Each request,based on timestamp is enqueued and the time between the current request and the request at the head of the queue is computed.
+If the time is atleast 1 hr, then the total reqeusts recieved for the hour is the number of reqeusts on the queue.
+The top item is then dequeued and the counter for that timeinterval is aggregated to the total items on the queue.

 ### Feature 4:
 Detect patterns of three failed login attempts from the same IP address over 20 seconds so that all further attempts to the site can be blocked for 5 minutes.
 Log those possible security breaches.

+To implement this feature, used a dictionary failed as well as a Counter to monitor the number of failed requests.
+The blocked was another boolean dictionary used to mark hosts that were blocked.
+Both blocked and failed used the same dictionary to monitor the time settings.

 ### Other Features and optional features